VaheDanielyan/telegram-ai-bot/README.md

 - Sending a voice message to the bot, it will transcribe it to text using Whisper.

 - Using `/settings` you can configure a few settings.

+- Using `/config` you can view current configuration

 - Switch Between gpt3 and gpt3 with `/switch`